karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Interfaces/UserPreferenceApiInterface/getUserPreferenceById.md

-UserPreferenceApiInterface::getUserPreferenceById — Returns the userPreference row identified by the given id.
+UserPreferenceApiInterface::getUserPreferenceById — Returns the user preference row identified by the given id.